 Because of the horrific nature of the incident, the man experienced post traumatic stress after the attack.
 Immediately after the attack, he stated that he would get extremely nervous when a dog was close to him.
 Even years later, our client needs to carry pepper spray when walking through his neighborhood.
 If he doesn't, he feels nervous that another attack may occur.

 Davis Law Group Files Lawsuit Against Homeowners Insurance

-The victim in this attack contacted Davis Law Group, P.S., several weeks after the incident.
+The victim in this case contacted the dog bite attorneys at Davis Law Group, P.S., several weeks after the incident.
 While our client focused on his recovery, we handled all the insurance issues and communication with the medical providers, giving our client peace of mind.

 Attorney Chris Davis — founder of Davis Law Group — used his experience handling dog attack cases to serve our client in this case.
 The defendants possessed a homeowner's insurance policy through Allstate, and instead of sending a demand letter for damages in this case, Mr. Davis elected to file a lawsuit.